 Environmental Awards Whistler Blackcomb has been presented with since 1998.

 Whistler Blackcomb continues to work towards its worthy goal of one day achieving a zero operating footprint focusing on such areas as: energy conservation, waste reduction, sustainable development, ecological and wildlife protection, as well as staff and guest involvement.

-Whistler Blackcomb Named One of Canada's Greenest Employers for the Fifth Year In a Row
+Whistler Blackcomb Named One of Canada's Greenest Employers for the sixth Year In a Row

 Fitzsimmons Creek Renewable Energy Project

 Whistler Blackcomb invested the better part of six years to spearhead a micro-hydro renewable energy project on Fitzsimmons Creek in the valley between Whistler and Blackcomb Mountains.
 Finally in July 2008, ground breaking began on a project that would produce the equivalent amount of power to match Whistler Blackcomb’s annual energy consumption.
 The project was operational in December 2009 and remains a key element of Whistler Blackcomb’s environmental strategy.

 Located entirely within Whistler Blackcomb’s operating area, the run-of-river project produces 33 gigawatt hours of hydroelectricity per year – the equivalent of powering the ski resort’s winter and summer operations including 37 lifts, 17 restaurants, 270 snowguns and countless other buildings and services.
 The project returns the power it generates back to the grid, essentially replacing what Whistler Blackcomb takes from the grid.
 The Fitzsimmons Creek Renewable Energy Project is owned by Fitzsimmons Creek Hydro Limited Partnership, a partnership between Innergex Renewable Energy Inc. and Ledcor Power Group.
 Whistler Blackcomb is a strategic partner in the project.

 Energy Savings – A BC Hydro Power Smart Company